Acts of Mar Mari

-The Acts of Mar Mari is a Syriac Christian apocryphal acts.
+The Acts of Mar Mari [ܦܪܲܟܣܝ̣ܣ ܕܡܳܪܝ ܡܳܐܪܝ̣] is a Syriac Christian apocryphal acts.
 It pertains to the introduction of Christianity in northern and southern Mesopotamia by Addai's disciple Saint Mari in the first century and in the beginning of the second century AD.

 Manuscript history

 The Acts of Mar Mari is preserved in multiple manuscripts.
 Six manuscripts written in either Syriac or Garshuni dated from the nineteenth century and are stored at the Library of the Rabban Hormizd Monastery.
 These manuscripts were copied at either Tel Keppe or Alqosh from a series called Stories of Saints and Martyrs.
 One manuscript was known to be copied at Alqosh in 1881 by a man named Abraham of the Qāshā (Priest) family.
 His copy was based on a nineteenth-century manuscript written by master copyist Īsā Aqrūrāiā.
 Jean Baptiste Abbeloos had compared the manuscript with an older one he had received from Bishop G. Khyyath of Amida.
 Abbeloos published it along with his Latin translation in his Acta Sancta Maris (1885) with a list of variants between the manuscripts.

 R. Raabe had compared a manuscript known as CB hereafter with Abbeloos's.
 He had published his German translation along with variants in his Die Geschichte des Dominus Mari, eines Apostels des Orients (Leipzig: Hinrichs, 1893).

 Paul Bedjan edited his manuscript based on Abbeloos in his Acta Martyrum et Sanctorum Syriace (1890).
 Bedjan's manuscript was less descriptive than Abbeloos and Raabes.

 There are also two Arabic translations of the Acts of Mar Mari.
 The first was from Bishop Addai Scher of Seert (Turkey) in his Kitāb sītar ašher šuhadā al-mašriq al-qiddīsīn (1900).
 The other was an abridged translation with sections of the beginning and the end being omitted.
 It was published by Fr.
 Albert Abūjā in his Šuhadā al-mašriq (1985).

 The Acts of Mar Mari was translated for the first time from Syriac to English in Amir Harrak's The Acts of Mār Mārī the Apostle (2005).